erushinj/moon-alarmingly-streamlined-spawngroups/README.md

 ### Level Mods:

-A specific Level Mod can also be forced on any regular American map.
+A specific Level Mod can also be forced on any level.
+For alternate factions like Murkywater, this will use their version of equivalent American units.

 <table>
     <tr>